barca100/ArchitecturePlaybook/introduction.md

 # Introduction

 Smart people have been thinking on how to create IT architectures as long as there has been computers.
-Ideas come and go, however creating a good architectures can still be complex and time consuming.
-Especially when you try to invent the wheel for yourself.
+Ideas come and go, however creating good architecture can still be complex and time consuming, especially when you try to invent the wheel for yourself.
 With this interactive playbook you can create your IT architecture better and faster.
 The focus of this architecture playbook is in on:

 1. Knowledge reuse.
 Why reinvent the wheel again?
-It is far and more fun to create a better wheel for your organisation or IT project instead!
+It is far more fun to create a better wheel for your organisation or IT project instead!
 Focus on the hard complex context specific issues.
 Use good open tools and knowledge for the easy 80%!
 2. Easier creation of architecture documents and deliverables.
 This playbook has an extensive list of all(*) open tools available for creating your IT architecture or design.
 Using these open tools will speed up the process of creating your architecture deliverables and reduce your risks.
 3. Quality improvement.
 By making use of content parts provided for various architecture deliverables you will lower your business risks.
 Complex business IT projects will fail.
 Now and in future.
 But if you make use of proven methods and tools developed from decades of IT architecture scientific research you will lower the risk for your project.
 Architecture will help to make your projects more successful in terms of costs, speed and profitability.